exercism/x86-64-assembly/concepts/memory/about.md

 section .data

-global number1 ; 'number1' is a variable visible in other source files number1 db 200
+global number1 ; 'number1' is a variable visible to other source files number1 db 200

-extern number2 ; 'number2' is a variable visible in the current source file, but defined in another
+extern number2 ; 'number2' is a variable visible to the current source file, but defined in another

 section .text

-extern sum ; sum is a function visible in the current source file, but defined in another
+extern sum ; sum is a function visible to the current source file, but defined in another

 fn:
     mov dil, byte [number1]